CurveDocs/curve-docs/docs/curve_dao/fee-collection-distribution/distributor.md

     === "Example"
         ```shell
-        >>> FeeDistributor.burn('todo')
+        >>> soon
-        'todo'
         ```

+---

 ## **Killing The FeeDistributor**

-!!!danger "Consequences"
-    The `FeeDistributor` contract can be killed.
-Doing so transfers the entire 3CRV balance to the `emergency_return` address and blocks the ability to claim or burn.
-The contract cannot be unkilled.
+The `FeeDistributor` can be killed by the `admin` of the contract, which is the Curve DAO.
+Doing so, transfers the entire token balance to the `emergency_return` address and block the ability to claim or burn.
+The contract can not be unkilled.

 ### `is_killed`
 !!! description "`FeeDistributor.is_killed() -> bool: view`"

-    Getter method to check if the fee distributor contract is killed.
-Consequences for killing the contract: [here](#kill_me).
+    Getter method to check if the `FeeDistributor` contract is killed.
+When killed, the contract blocks `claim` and `burn` and the entire token balance is transfered to the `emergency_return` address.

     Returns: true or flase (`bool`).